AliasgarSabunwala/aliasgarsabun/README.md

-# Securing, Coding, Designing, Writing and Chilling!
+# Extroverted person.
+Securing, Coding, Designing, Writing, Football and Chilling!
 This is me in the nutshell.

 👋🏻 Hey, Ali here